Friday, May 29, 2026

 • Best Used For: Recommendation engines, fraud detection networks, data integration across corporate silos, and powering AI/LLM context (like GraphRAG).

-3. ArcXA
+3. ArcXA (3 column)

 ArcXA is a modern, open-source governed data platform designed specifically for enterprise data migrations, multi-source semantic mapping, and data lineage tracing.